agostini101/CDS490/README.md

 Regression analysis applied for a binary outcome with logistic.
 Otherwise for amounts a multivariate regression is investigated.

 In regard to Classification, error will range depending on variable complexity.
 With binary variables the algorithm is more easily able to categorise while I have additionally been working with an option of seven groups.
 Currently, error is higher than desired especially with resursive partitioning to get total estimates.
-The balance between adding enough variable to better explain model, yet not to overfit with characteristics is crutial and challenging.
+The balance between adding enough variable to better explain model, yet not to overfit with characteristics is crutial.

 ## Result
+## losistic

+## Multinomial/Ordinal

+## knn

+## Partitioning with boost

+## Random Forest